mmagyar/yaschva/README.md

 This project is in fact using a json schema to describe it's format, and provide validation and auto completion.

-JSON schema syntax can be very noisy and hard to understand, it provides dangerous defaults (everything is optional and additional properties are always accepted).
+JSON schema syntax can be very noisy and hard to understand, it provides dangerous defaults (everything is optional, including types, and additional properties are always accepted).

 This project tries to simplify syntax for better readability, and provide more secure defaults among others.